jonatanalcala/optimizing_olay_campaings/README.md

 # Optimizing Olay Campaings

-During my internship with Saatchi & Saatchi X, a renowned marketing agency within the Publicis Group, I spearheaded a comprehensive analysis focused on optimizing Olay's marketing campaigns.
-Utilizing R, dyplr, lmtest, and MASS, I delved into Olay's extensive dataset covering Fiscal Year 2022.
+During my internship with Saatchi & Saatchi X, a prominent marketing agency within the Publicis Group, I took charge of a comprehensive analysis aimed at optimizing Olay's marketing campaigns.
+Utilizing R-Studio, I undertook an extensive examination of Olay's campaigns spanning the fiscal year 2022-2023, covering various platforms.
+Essential metrics such as ad spend, clicks, click-through rates (CTR), and reach were meticulously explored to glean insights crucial for refining advertising strategies.

-The project commenced with meticulous data cleansing and preparation processes, ensuring the accuracy and reliability of our analyses.
-Leveraging R and dyplr, I executed a series of transformations and manipulations to wrangle the dataset into a usable format.

-Through rigorous analysis, I uncovered significant insights that could drive strategic decisions for Olay's future campaigns.
-Notably, I discovered that investments in Pinterest platforms yielded a remarkable 20 percent increase in return on investment (ROI).
-This finding highlighted the effectiveness of Pinterest as a marketing channel for Olay and underscored the importance of allocating resources accordingly in future campaigns.

-As per the confidentiality agreement with the company, I am unable to share detailed project findings beyond what's presented in the provided PowerPoint presentation.
-However, the presentation encapsulates key insights, methodologies, and results in a digestible format.

-Please find the attached PowerPoint presentation, which provides an overview of the project scope, methodology, and notable findings.
-If you have any further questions or require additional information, please feel free to reach out.
+My responsibilities encompassed a multitude of tasks, from data preprocessing to analysis, visualization, and crafting the final presentation.
+Leveraging R-Studio's robust capabilities, I meticulously cleaned and processed the data, conducted thorough analysis, and generated actionable insights.
+Utilizing ggplot2, I created visually compelling visualizations to illustrate key trends and findings, enhancing the clarity and impact of my analyses.

+Furthermore, I took on the role of a presenter, effectively communicating my findings to clients.
+Through my presentation, clients gained valuable insights into Olay's campaign performance and were empowered to make informed decisions to enhance their marketing strategies in the competitive digital landscape.

+This project showcased my versatility as a data scientist, analyst, and presenter, demonstrating my ability to independently manage the entire project lifecycle.
+My comprehensive approach and adept utilization of R-Studio played a pivotal role in uncovering actionable insights and driving strategic decisions for optimizing Olay's marketing campaigns.